MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-outsource-production-operations-overview.md

 1. Start

     1. A parallel branch from 1.
-Start includes the *Procure to pay* end-to-end process.
+Start includes the *Source to pay* end-to-end process.

         1. *Procure materials and services* business process area